VieVaWaldi/dh_pipeline/src/elt/transformation/README.md

       optimal for production PyPIdbt.
 For your 2-day sprint, stick with the default, but note for production you'd want to compile psycopg2 from source for better performance."

+## Import

+* Doc this or something:
+* For openaire we ignore measure for project

 ## Process Overview

 * `src/elt/transformation` is the dbt working directory